Partially multiplicative quandles and simplicial Hurwitz spaces: Simplicial Hurwitz spaces

 \subsection{\texorpdfstring{$\hQ$}{hQ}-crossed objects}

 The following definition extends the classical notion of $G$-crossed objects in a category (see for instance \cite[Section 4.2]{FreydYetter}) from the specific case of a group $G$ to the more general case of a complete PMQ $\hQ$. \begin{defn} We define a (small) category $\hQ\borel\hQ$.
 Its set of objects is $\hQ$; for $a,b\in\hQ$, a morphism $a\to b$ is given by an element $c\in\hQ$ such that $b=a^c$.
 Composition of morphisms is given by multiplication in $\hQ$.
+For a category $\bfA$ we let $\XA(\hQ)$ be the category of functors $\hQ\borel\hQ\to\bfA$, with natural transformations as morphisms.
+An object in $\XA(\hQ)$ is called a \emph{$\hQ$-crossed object in $\bfA$}. \end{defn} Concretely, an object $X\in\XA(\hQ)$ consists of objects $X(a)$ for all $a\in\hQ$, together with maps $(-)^b\colon X(a)\to X(a^b)$ for all $a,b\in\hQ$.
+In all examples we will consider, $\bfA$ will be a category with coproducts; in this case we have a forgetful functor